Rainy Day Accidents

 During inclement, rainy weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
 Also, distance stopping time due to friction variables gets increased a lot.
 Your tires are not holding on to the road with as secure a grip as they do on regular days.

 The wind, when combined with rain, has the potential to blow the car into another lane.
 And greats gusts can blow an obstruction into your vehicle's path.
-Not seeing a pothole, or some other infrastructure damage or obstruction concealed due to a lane submersion, is also another reason why slowing down is so important in these more flooded conditions.
+Not seeing a hidden pothole obscured by debris or water, or some other infrastructure damage or obstruction concealed due to a lane submersion, is also another reason why slowing down is so important in these more flooded conditions.

 What Happens To Roads On Rainy Days?